-In January 1793, Bostonians raised a liberty pole at the intersection of Kilby, Water and Battersea streets.
+On January 24, 1793, Bostonians raised a liberty pole at the intersection of Kilby, Water and Battersea streets near Faneuil Hall.

 Liberty Pole Party

-The first liberty pole was erected in Rome after Julius Caesar was assassinated.
-The murder plot’s leaders met a crowd of Romans at the Roman Forum; where someone placed a Phrygian cap from a freed slave on top of a pole to show the Romans were free from Caesar’s tyranny.
+Romans erected the first liberty pole after the assassination of Julius Caesar.
+The murder plot’s leaders met a crowd of Romans at the Roman Forum, where someone placed a Phrygian cap from a freed slave on top of a pole to show the Romans were free from Caesar’s tyranny.
 (A Phrygian cap is a soft, pointed cap with the tip bent forward.)

-Dozens of colonial American towns erected liberty poles as a symbol of dissent against England.
-When the pole was capped with an ensign, usually a red cap or a flag, it meant the townspeople should assemble and vent their anger with the British government.
+Centuries later, dozens of colonial American towns erected liberty poles as a symbol of dissent against England.
+When they capped the pole with an ensign, usually a red cap or a flag, it meant the townspeople should assemble and vent their anger with the British government.

-Putting up a liberty pole started trouble between patriots and loyalists.
-In Sandwich, Mass., loyalists took down the liberty pole while leading patriots were out of town.
-The patriots arrested them upon their return.
+The poles often started trouble between patriots and loyalists.
+In Sandwich, Mass., for example, loyalists took down the liberty pole when leading patriots left town.
+The patriots then arrested them upon their return.

-Liberty trees instead were dedicated in other towns, including Boston, Providence and Acton, Mass.
-A tall elm at the corner of Essex and Washington streets in Boston started as a rallying point against the Stamp Act for the Sons of Liberty.
+Patriots erected liberty trees instead in other towns, including Boston, Providence and Acton, Mass.
+A tall elm at the corner of Essex and Washington streets in Boston, for example, started as a rallying point against the Stamp Act for the Sons of Liberty.

 Boston did have a liberty pole, though, during the Revolution.
-It was put up on Prospect Hill during the Siege of Boston.
-It was a 76-foot ship’s mast that was taken from the British warship HMS Diana after the Battle of Chelsea Creek.
+Patriots put it up on Prospect Hill during the Siege of Boston.
+They used a 76-foot ship’s mast taken from the British warship HMS Diana after the Battle of Chelsea Creek.